adonisjs/v5-docs/content/guides/auth/api-tokens-guard.md

 ### SQL storage
 The SQL storage is suited when api tokens are not primary mode of authentication.
 For example: You may want to allow the users of your application to create personal access tokens (just like the way github does) and authenticate the API requests using that.

-In this scanerio, you will not generate too many tokens in bulk and also most of the tokens will live forever.
+In this scenario, you will not generate too many tokens in bulk and also most of the tokens will live forever.

 Configuration for tokens is managed inside the `config/auth.ts` file under the guard config object.